Tassie Cantrell, MPT, CEO & President

 After finishing PT school, Tassie worked at Emory University Hospital for 4 years and taught for the graduate program in Physical Therapy.
-They wanted to raise our children in a smaller community, had relatives here, and loved Warner Robins and the military community.
 After working for a teaching hospital and totally revamping and directing a physical therapy program in Elberton, Georgia, Tassie knew she needed to be able to treat patients in an unencumbered environment.
-Every patient has unique needs and concerns and those are best addressed by the physical therapist, one on one.
+Every patient has unique needs and concerns and those are best addressed by the physical therapist, one-on-one.
 NO COOKIE-CUTTER treatments.
 So, after moving to Warner Robins, she, together with Mike Cantrell, MPT, opened the Cantrell Center for Physical Therapy & Sports Medicine in 1992.

 What do you like doing in your free time?

 Tassie loves exercising, reading, traveling, and being with family.